Hongkong Post e-Cert

 e-Cert is a digital certificate that offers a safe and secure way to conduct online transactions.
 In processing an e-Cert application, Hongkong Post is required to verify the identity of the applicant.
 As a procedural safeguard in the interest of the applicant, it is necessary for the applicant to visit a post office to complete the face-to-face identity verification process and delivery of the PIN envelope before an e-Cert can be issued.

 Yes.
 All post offices will stay open during lunch hours.
 As for the General Post Office at Central and the Tsim Sha Tsui Post Office, public services are available on Saturday afternoon and on Sundays from 9:00 a.m. to 2:00 p.m.
-The opening hours of the post offices can be found at Hongkong Post's web site http://www.hongkongpost.gov.hk/product/e-Cert/office/index.html.
+The opening hours of the post offices can be found at Hongkong Post CA's web site.

 He/she can call the e-Cert Hotline at 2921 6633.

-C-26 Is it a proper arrangement for Hongkong Post to deliver the e-Cert floppy disk /e-Cert File Card to an applicant by post?
+C-28 Is it a proper arrangement for Hongkong Post to deliver the e-Cert storage medium to an applicant by post?

 Hongkong Post always place emphasis on the security aspects of e-Cert.
-Delivering the e-Cert floppy disk / e-Cert File Card by post is to save the applicants from making an additional visit to the post office to collect the e-Cert floppy disk / e-Cert File Card.
-As a security measure, the delivery of the e-Cert floppy disk / e-Cert File Card is made by recorded delivery which requires the applicant to sign for the receipt of the e-Cert floppy disk / e-Cert File Card.
+Delivering e-Cert storage medium by post is to save the applicants from making an additional visit to post office to collect the e-Cert storage medium.
+As a security measure, the delivery of e-Cert storage medium is made by recorded delivery which requires the applicant to sign for the receipt of the e-Cert storage medium.
 Furthermore, the use of an e-Cert requires a PIN, which is given to the applicant at the time of application.

 e-Cert can be used on the Windows operating system.
 The use of e-Cert on Linux and Mac operating systems will require installation of additional software plug-ins.
 You may contact the respective vendors of the Linux and Mac system for the details of the software plug-ins.